-Last but certainly not least is being transparent.
-In a recent article for Neil Patel, entitled Why Transparency Is The New Marketing, he wrote:
+Last, but certainly not least, is being transparent.
+In Neil Patel’s article, entitled Why Transparency Is The New Marketing, he wrote:

 “Being open about your business is a great way to gain people’s trust and loyalty.
 By sharing problems you maybe facing, or by sharing your financial numbers (whether they are good or bad) will help you build a larger following.” – Neil Patel

 And Neil rarely leads us astray.

 Buffer excels at this.
 Here are a few things that buffer is transparent about:

 And that’s just the tip of the Buffer Open Blog iceberg.

 Whether or not you want to introduce this level of transparency at your company is up to you.
 However, in many cases, a little bit of transparency goes a long way in reassuring your customers that they have a part in the direction of the product and the business, and that you value their opinion.

 We’ve all seen those stale company blogs that seem to be writing just for the sake of writing, as if to say: “Everyone is doing content marketing, so I guess we should too.”